cmdty/time-period-value-types/README.md

 ## Overview
-The package Cmdty.TimePeriodValueTypes contains a set of types used to represent a time period for specific granularity.
+The package Cmdty.TimePeriodValueTypes contains a set of types used to represent time periods for specific granularities.
 Examples of such types include Month, Quarter, HalfHour and Hour, but many others are also present.
+Implemented as [readonly structs](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code#declare-readonly-structs-for-immutable-value-types) and only 32 bits in size, these types are also suitable for situations where high performance is necessary.

 These types are used extensively within the Cmdty library to represent the delivery periods for traded commodities.
 However, there is nothing commodity-specific within the Time Period Value Types API, and hence these types could be used in many other non-commodity business contexts.